INTENSIVE THERAPY FOR CHILDREN IN ARIZONA

 Intensive Model of Therapy

-UCP of Central Arizona’s uses evidence-based therapies in our intensive model of therapy.
-Our intensive model of therapy is true to its name.
-It’s an “intense” time of practice focused on skills that you, your child and their therapist decide are important.
+UCP of Central Arizona uses current evidence-based therapies in our intensive model of therapy.
+Our intensive therapies are true to their name.
+It’s an “intense” time of focus on skills that you, your child and their therapist decide are important.

-Your child’s therapist will create the “just right” challenge using fun activities that incorporate repetition, leading to motor learning.
+Your child’s therapist will create the “just right” challengethat encourages repetitive practice, leading to motor learning.
 Motor learning make changes in a child’s neural network needed for skill acquisition.
 When your child has fun while working hard, they will be more likely to retain those skills and be more motivated to use their new skills at home.
 Building motivation and confidence will take your child to the next level.

 Which Model of Therapy Works for Your Family?